Rube WaddellGeorge Edward Waddell

 In 1905, Waddell won the AL's pitching Triple Crown, leading the league with 27 wins, 287 strikeouts and a 1.48 ERA.
 Waddell was instrumental in the early growth of the game, as one of its first real drawing cards and one of its first honest-to-goodness celebrities, as biographer Alan Howard Levy wrote.

 As dominant as Waddell was on the mound, he might have been just as notorious for his unpredictable behavior off the field.
-Born in Bradford, Pa., Waddell earned the nickname "Rube"—a term commonly used to refer to farmboys—because he was a big, fresh kid.
-He broke into the big leagues with the Louisville Colonels in 1897, and he spent two years with the Pittsburgh Pirates before arriving in Philadelphia.
+Born in Bradford, Pa., Waddell earned the nickname "Rube" because he was a big, fresh kid.
+He broke into the big leagues with the Louisville Colonels in 1897, and he spent parts of two years with the Pittsburgh Pirates and another with the Chicago Orphans (soon to become the Cubs) and some additional time in the minor leagues before arriving in Philadelphia.

-Waddell had a habit of leaving the dugout in the middle of games to follow passing fire trucks to fires.
-He performed as an alligator wrestler in the offseason, and also played professional football in the first National Football League, as a fullback for the Philadelphia Athletics in 1902.
+Waddell once performed as an alligator wrestler, and also played semipro football.
 Newspapers of the time referred to Waddell as "eccentric."
 Others called him "screwball" or "nutsy."

 Waddell also battled alcoholism for much of his adult life, and he reportedly spent the entirety of his first signing bonus on a drinking binge.
 He was so bad at holding onto money that the A's once paid him in dollar bills, in the hopes it would slow down his spending.